ucb-stat133/stat133-fall-2017/hws/up01-markdown.md

 -   What things were hard, even though you saw them in class?
 -   What was easy(-ish) even though we haven't done it in class?
 -   Was this the first time you were using markdown?
+If yes, how do you feel about it?
 -   If you have used markdown before, was there something new you learned while doing this assignment?
 -   Did you need help to complete the assignment?
 If so, what kind of help?
 Who helped you?
 -   How much time did it take to complete this HW?